Sofianel5/forjure/README.md

 ### Macros
 If-let-all: if-let but allows multiple items and checks if any are nil

-If-let-last: if-let but allows multiple items and checks if the last item is nil
+If-let-last: if-let but allows multiple items and checks if the last item is nil (done)

 If-let-on-{all/last} if-let but allows a custom function to be applied to the bindings